ainafp/ainafp.github.io/content/pages/projects.md

 *MGH/HMS, Boston, MA*

 Analysis of datasets with traumatic brain injury (TBI) patients and controls, to find differences in connectivity and identify the main hubs that affect consciousness.
+Collaborations in the context of this work led to several journal publications, that can be found [here](https://www.sciencedirect.com/science/article/pii/S2213158220303405) and [here](https://www.sciencedirect.com/science/article/pii/S2215016120302144).

 &nbsp;